Ready to Save Money on Groceries?

 It’s an entire meal for us and we use very little meat.

 Mainly the guys in our family ask for sausage or bacon!
-My daughters?

 They go for the butter and honey!